-UK Training has been one of the market leaders in business training for nearly 40 years.
-We are committed to helping organisations understand the laws and how best to comply with them.
+UK Training has been one of the market leaders in business training for 40 years.
+We are committed to helping organisations keep up-to-date with the latest legislation and improve the performance and skills of their employees.

 We present courses on many of the most complex business issues including VAT, customs & international trade, payroll, company law, data protection, finance and many more.